GerarC/LinuxGuides/archlinux/Archlinux Installation.md

    > ##### BIOS
    > - `grub-install /dev/<hard_disk>`
 2. `grub-mkconfig -o /boot/grub/grub.cfg`
-3. It's should be not necessary, bu you can use `mkinitcpio -P` to create initramfs
+3. It's should be not necessary, but you can use `mkinitcpio -P` to create initramfs

 ### 3.10. **Admin Password and First User**
 1. As you should be admin, you can set an admin password with `passwd`